archfear/userscripts/README.md

 ### Customization
 * To change the time between page reloads, edit the `refreshDelay` variable in each script.
 Lower numbers can really slow down your machine.
 I lower the number for a specific site only if I'm expecting stock to appear soon.
 * This script only checks the pages for the disc version of the PS 5 for some store.
 That can be changed simply by updating the URLs in the script.
+* If you find the sound too annoying, you can change it by updating the mp3 URL in the scripts.